sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 We can quantify this effect by calculating the standard deviation of the sampling distribution, which is referred to as the **standard error**.
-The standard error of a statistic is often denoted SE, and since we are usually interested in the standard error of the sample *mean*, we often use the acronym SEM.
-As you can see just by looking at the picture, as the sample size *N* increases, the SEM decreases.
+The standard error of a statistic is often denoted *SE*, and since we are usually interested in the standard error of the sample *mean*, we often use the acronym *SEM*.
+As you can see just by looking at the picture, as the sample size *N* increases, the *SEM* decreases.

 .. ----------------------------------------------------------------------------